 Help Reduce Heart disease risk

-Avenanthramides have antioxidant, anti-inflammatory and antihistamine properties and may reduce the risk of heart disease and several other diseases associated with inflammation.
+Avenanthramides have antioxidant, anti-inflammatory, and antihistamine properties and may reduce the risk of heart disease and several other diseases associated with inflammation.

-Help to lower blood cholestrol
+Help to lower blood cholesterol

 Oats May Enhance Immune Response to Infection